-Kannapolis man charged with 15 counts of sexually exploiting of minor - Salisbury Post
+Blotter: Kannapolis man charged with 15 counts of sexually exploiting of minor - Salisbury Post

 • David Wayne Hastings of Cleveland was charged Saturday with two felony counts of possessing a schedule one controlled substance and one felony count of possessing a schedule two controlled substance.
 Additionally, Hastings was charged with a misdemeanor count of simple possession of a schedule three controlled substance, misdemeanor possession of drug paraphernalia and misdemeanor child abuse.
 The arrest was made on behalf of Forsyth County.

-• Bethani Ann Ridenhour, 27, of Salisbury was charged Friday with felony breaking and entering and felony larceny after allegedly stealing more than $1,600 in merchandise at Walmart.
+• Bethani Ann Gallagher, 27, of Salisbury was charged Friday with felony breaking and entering and felony larceny after allegedly stealing more than $1,600 in merchandise at Walmart.
+Gallagher was previously banned from Walmart stores in 2019 after an incident at a location in Lexington.
+On Friday, she allegedly filled a shopping cart up with 145 different items of clothing, food and toiletries and fled by ramming a door in the garden section with a shopping cart.
+Police caught her at the nearby Cracker Barrel after she fled on foot.

 • Michael Hamilton, 45, of Salisbury was charged Sunday with felony possession and felony possession with intent to manufacture/sell/distribute crack cocaine — a schedule two controlled substance.
 Hamilton was also charged with misdemeanor resisting a public officer after allegedly giving a false name and address when the officer was investigating a verbal disturbance.
 Hamilton was booked into the Rowan County Detention Center with a $14,000 bond.